grantbrown/LSS_Embedded_Boost/README.md

 LSS_Embedded_Boost
 ==================

-Paired down version of the Boost C++ libraries for use in building libSpatialSEIR
+Pared down version of the Boost C++ libraries for use in building libSpatialSEIR